 Every single bottle, of course, is exquisite.
 But since 1994, Lalique‘s own fragrances have also been available as limited, signed and numbered editions: the Lalique artisan glassmakers’ chance to showcase their talent for creating and finishing curves, and sculpting the detail for which the glass house is world-renowned.
 (On the right, see some of Lalique’s artisans, working in the glass foundry in time-honoured tradition.)
 In autumn 2014, Lalique unveiled a collection which revisits their heritage; in towering black glass bottles, referencing many of the historic symbols of the house, Noir Premier is available in only the most exclusive locations (such as Harrods).

-Lalique continues to work with the world’s top ‘noses’, for each new creation: more than a dozen, for women and for men.
+Lalique continues to work with the world’s top ‘noses’, for each new creation: a dozen or more each, for women and for men.
 Lalique Encre Noire, by Nathalie Lorson, was hand-picked for our co-founders’ book, The Perfume Bible as one of the 10 men’s scents in the world that you simply must smell.
-Preferably, on a man’s neck – and in the men’s collection has been joined by L’Insoumis (it means ‘the unvanquished), a timeless and refined fougère by Fabrice Pellegrin.
+(Preferably, on a man’s neck.)
+It can now be enjoyed in a more intense and a Sport version, while the Lalique male fragrance wardrobe has expanded to include the fabulous L’Insoumis (it means ‘the unvanquished) a timeless and refined fougère by Fabrice Pellegrin, among other creations.

 We wonder: for the perfume-lover, has history ever been more wearable…?